Prethermal quantum many-body Kapitza phases of periodically driven spin systems: Variable-range interactions

+This proves the \emph{existence} of many-body non-equilibrium Kapitza phases for sufficiently fast driving (and in the regime of prethermal slow heating, see Sec.~\ref{sec:heating} below), under the sole condition that the effect of fluctuations is not so strong as to modify the bulk structure of the equilibrium phases of the effective Hamiltonian $H_{\text{eff}}$, which is known to be generally the case for long-range interactions with exponent $\alpha \le 2$, as well as for higher-dimensional systems with short-range interactions \cite{reviewLR,SFT}.

 More generally, the stability of the various many-body non-equilibrium phases can be determined by studying the local extrema of the mean-field energy landscape of $H_{\text{eff}}$ and the corresponding spectra of excitations.
-In particular, driving amplitudes $\zeta$ corresponding to negative anisotropy parameters $\gamma(\zeta)<0$ allow the appearance of dynamically stabilized unconventional ferromagnetic phases with orthogonal ferromagnetic ordering in the $yz$-plane whenever $ B_0\ll\tilde{J}_{0}(1-\gamma)$, which have no equilibrium counterpart in the Ising model.
-Such phases are present under the same conditions as the Kapitza phases discussed above.
-(The opposite case with $\alpha=\infty$, i.e., with nearest-neighbor interactions, had been previously studied in Ref.s \cite{PDIsingchain,BrandesIsing}).
+In particular, driving amplitudes $\zeta$ corresponding to negative anisotropy parameters $\gamma(\zeta)<0$ allow the appearance of dynamically stabilized unconventional ferromagnetic phases with orthogonal ferromagnetic ordering in the $yz$-plane whenever $ B_0 < \tilde{J}_{0}(1-\gamma) + \Delta B_{\text{cr}}$ [cf. Eq. \eqref{eq:shift}], which have no equilibrium counterpart in the Ising model.
+Such phases arise under the same conditions as the Kapitza phases discussed above.